Charles Lanyon: Ballymoney Court House (1838)

-This building one of Charles Lanyon's earlier buildings was completed in 1838.
+Ballymoney Court House, one of Charles Lanyon's earlier buildings, was completed in 1838.
 It cost £1,125, plus £40 for the bench and fitting up.
 It is made mostly of basalt blocks with brick dressings.
 The main doorway is surrounded by a thick stone frame.
-A lot of the window frames and sills are made of brown basalt.
+Many of the window frames and sills are made of brown basalt.
 Strangely enough it is not currently a listed building.

 Frosses Road (1839)

 When a road was needed from Ballymena to Ballymoney, the straightest route was over the large Frosses Bog.
 Lanyon planted 1500 large Scots pine trees in two lines so that the roots would intermingle, and would create a surface for a road to be built.

 Glendun Viaduct, Glendun (1839)

 This huge arch-shaped viaduct was finally completely built in 1839.

 Palm House, Botanic Gardens, Belfast (1840)

 The palm house was probably Lanyon's only building of this type.
-It is a Curvilinear Iron and Glass Structure, and is one of the oldest surviving examples in the world.
+It is a curvilinear iron and glass structure, and is one of the oldest surviving examples in the world.